 Gentle cleansers are essential.
 If your face feels “tight” after using your cleanser, it is too harsh; get another one!

-This step is needed whether you got makeup on or not because this removes sunscreen.
+This step is needed whether you have makeup on or not because this removes sunscreen.

 Tretinoin should be applied only at night.
 Each application method below refers to the nighttime routine.